Transfinite game values in infinite chess: Game values and the omega one of chess

+The main line of play here calls for black to move his center rook up to arbitrary height, and then white slowly rolls the king into the rook for checkmate, similar to the pattern of play in the position of figure \ref{Figure.MateIn17}.
+For example, {\tt 1\ldots Re10 2.Rf5+ Ke6 3.Qd5+ Ke7 4.Rf7+ Ke8 5.Qd7+ Ke9 6.Rf9\#}.
+By playing the rook higher on the first move, black can force this main line of play have any desired finite length.
 Let us point out that any other initial move for black leads quickly to checkmate.
-For example, {\tt 1\ldots eRf6?\ 2.Re3\#}, or {\tt 1\ldots eRd6?\ 2.Qf5\#}.
-Moving the {\tt c} rook anywhere leads to checkmate with {\tt 1\ldots cR?\ 2.Rf5\#}.
-Similarly, moving the {\tt g} rook leads to checkmate either with {\tt 1\ldots Rg4?\ 2.Rf5\#} or otherwise {\tt 1\ldots gR?\ 2.Qd4\#}.
+For example, {\tt 1\ldots eRf6\ 2.Re4+ Kf5\ 3.Qd5\#}, or {\tt 1\ldots eRd6\ 2.Qf5\#}.
+Moving the {\tt c} rook anywhere leads to checkmate with {\tt 1\ldots cR\ 2.Rf5\#}, and similarly, moving the {\tt g} rook leads to checkmate with {\tt 1\ldots gR\ 2.Qd4\#}.
 So black is best off with the main line, if the goal is to delay checkmate.
 Finally, we argue that white has no quicker checkmate than the main line.
-Of course, once black moves the {\tt e} rook up, then white could skewer it with {\tt 1\ldots eRe$n$ 2.Re3+ Kf6 3.Rxe$n$}, but then is left in a hopeless position, with no mating net.
-Note that from this position, black can expect to pick off the white pawns, aiming to sacrifice both remaining rooks, since there is no checkmate position with white queen and rook and versus black king.
-Similarly, any other move for white after {\tt 1.eRen} gives black immediately the freedom to pick off the white pawns and obstruct the rolling mating net.
+Of course, once black moves the {\tt e} rook up, then white could skewer it with {\tt 1\ldots eRe$n$\ 2.Re4+ Kf6\ 3.Rxe$n$}, but by moving his rook off of the {\tt f}-file, he frees black's king to escape the checkmating net between the {\tt d} and {\tt f} files.
+In this line, black can sacrifice his rook for the {\tt g3} pawn and then simply aim to sacrifice all of his pieces, as Rook and Queen cannot alone checkmate the naked king.
+White might try other moves, but they would either permit the king to escape the {\tt d} and {\tt f} file checkmating net (for example, {\tt 2.Qe3+ Kd6} with the idea of {\tt Kc7}) or would simply waste time, permitting black to stop the roller with {\tt 2\ldots Rg5!}.
 Note that one may freely add extra black rooks to the position on the 6th rank, on the 8th rank and indeed on any even numbered rank, as indicated in figure \ref{Figure.ValueOmegaWithExtraRooks}, where the main line still works exactly as before.
 But for these positions, the alternatives to the main line seem even more unwise for white.
 Similarly, one may add extra rooks and a white king.

 The point of figure \ref{Figure.ValueOmegaWithExtraRooks} is that the main line of the position of figure \ref{Figure.ValueOmega} still works fine, since the new rooks are on the even-numbered ranks, while the white rook and queen roller checks occur on the odd-numbered ranks.
 But in these positions, the idea of white getting a quicker checkmate here by deviating from the main line is absurd.